-- 15.4.1 Competitors will find their own launch areas and attempt to achieve a mark or valid track point close to a set goal or target. - 15.4.2 Task data: - a. position of set goal/target - 15.4.3 The result is the distance from the mark or closest valid track point to the target, if displayed, or goal.
+- 15.4.1 Competitors will find their own launch areas and attempt to achieve a mark close to a set goal or target. - 15.4.2 Task data: - a. position of set goal/target - 15.4.3 The result is the distance from the mark to the target, if displayed, or goal.
 Smallest result is best. - 15.4.4 Only one scoring attempt (marker drop) may be made.

-• • • • • • • • • • • • • • • • • • • • 15.5 FLY ON (FON) 15.5.1 Competitors will attempt to achieve a mark or valid track point close to a goal selected and declared by them before take-off or during flight.
-15.5.2 Task data: a. method of declaration,b. number of goals permittedc. goals available for declarationsd. minimum and maximum distance between previous mark and declared goal 15.5.3 The result is the distance from the mark or closest valid track point to the nearest valid declared goal.
+15.5 FLY ON (FON)

+- 15.5.1 Competitors will attempt to achieve a mark close to a goal selected and declared by them before take-off or during flight. - 15.5.2 Task data: - a. method of declaration, - b. number of goals permitted - c. goals available for declarations - d. minimum and maximum distance between previous mark and declared goal - e. minimum and maximum distance between declaration point and declared goal(s) - f. minimum and maximum distances of declared goal(s) from any goal set by the director - 15.5.3 The result is the distance from the mark to the nearest valid declared goal.
 Smallest result is best.
-15.5.4 (see section IV events with observers) 15.6 HARE AND HOUNDS (HNH) 15.6.1 Competitors will follow a hare balloon and attempt to achieve a mark or valid track poir .0.0 close to a target displayed by the hare no more than two meters upwind of the basket after landing.
-15.6.2 Task data: a. description of the hare balloonb. intended flight duration of the hare balloon 15.6.3 The result is the distance from the mark or closest valid track point to the target.
-Smalles result is best.
-15.6.4 Variation from intended flight duration of the hare shall not be ground for complaint.

-The hare may deflate after landing and may be removed from the field.

-any banner hanging below the basket during this task.

-The hare may display a banner hanging below his basket.
-No competitor shall display
+15.6 HARE AND HOUNDS (HNH)

+- 15.6.1 Competitors will follow a hare balloon and attempt to achieve a mark close to a target displayed by the hare no more than two meters upwind of the basket after landing. - 15.6.2 Task data: - a. description of the hare balloon - b. intended flight duration of the hare balloon - 15.6.3 The result is the distance from the mark to the target.
+Smallest result is best. - 15.6.4 Variation from intended flight duration of the hare shall not be ground for complaint. - 15.6.5 The hare may deflate after landing and may be removed from the field. - 15.6.6 The hare may display a banner hanging below his basket.
+No competitor shall display any banner hanging below the basket during this task.